Armed Forces of the Republic of Ivory Coast: Current army equipment

-The Ivorian army has traditionally been equipped with French weapons, most of which were delivered in the 1980s under generous military grants from Paris.
-During Laurent Ghagbo's administration, large quantities of second-hand Soviet arms were acquired from Angola, Ukraine, and Belarus.
+The Ivorian army has traditionally been equipped with French weapons, most of which were delivered in the 1980s under military grants from French government.
+During Laurent Ghagbo's administration (2000–2011), large quantities of second-hand Soviet arms were acquired from Angola, Ukraine, and Belarus.

 Air Force

 After achieving independence from France in 1960, Ivory Coast maintained strong links with France through bilateral defence agreements.
-French training and operating techniques has been used since the establishment of the air force.
-The first equipment supplied included three Douglas C-47's and seven MH.1521 Broussard STOL utility aircraft in 1961.
-The first jet aircraft to enter service in October 1980 were six Alpha Jet CI light attack and advanced training aircraft; six more were ordered, but were subsequently cancelled.
+French training and operating techniques have been used since the establishment of the air force.
+The first aircraft were supplied in 1961 and included three Douglas C-47s and seven MH.1521 Broussard STOL utility aircraft.
+The first jet aircraft entered service in October 1980 which were six Alpha Jet CI light attack and advanced training aircraft; six more were ordered, but this was subsequently cancelled.
 However, another was purchased in 1983.

 The 1979 air force had only transport and liaison aircraft.
-In 1987, the Library of Congress Country Study said that the Air Force's official name, Ivoirian Air Transport and Liaison Group (Groupement Aérien de Transport et de Liaison—GATL), 'reflects an original mission focused more on logistics and transport rather than a combat force.'
+In 1987, the Library of Congress Country Study said that the Air Force's official name, Ivoirian Air Transport and Liaison Group (Groupement Aérien de Transport et de Liaison—GATL), "reflects an original mission focused more on logistics and transport rather than a combat force."

-In 2004, following an air strikes on French peacekeepers by Ivorian forces, the French military destroyed all aircraft in the Air Force of Ivory Coast.
-Gbagbo had ordered air strikes on Ivorian rebels.
+In 2004, following an air strikes on French peacekeepers by Ivorian forces, the French military destroyed all aircraft of the Air Force of Ivory Coast.
+President Gbagbo had previously ordered air strikes on Ivorian rebels as part of the civil war.
 On 6 November 2004, at least one Ivorian Sukhoi Su-25 bomber attacked a French peacekeeping position in the rebel town of Bouaké at 1 pm, killing nine French soldiers and wounding 31.
 An American development worker, reported to have been a missionary, was also killed.
 The Ivorian government claimed the attack on the French was unintentional, but the French insisted that the attack had been deliberate.

-Several hours after the attack French President Jacques Chirac ordered the destruction of the Ivorian air force and the seizure of Yamoussoukro airport.
+Several hours after the attack, French President Jacques Chirac ordered the destruction of the Ivorian air force and the seizure of Yamoussoukro airport.
 The French military performed an overland attack on the airport, destroying two Sukhoi Su-25 ground attack aircraft and three Mi-24 helicopter gunships.
 Two more military helicopters were destroyed during combat in the skies over Abidjan.
-France then flew in 300 troops and put three Dassault Mirage F1 jet fighters based in nearby Gabon on standby.
+France then flew in 300 troops and three Dassault Mirage F1 jet fighters based in nearby Gabon on standby.

 Since then, the Air Force of Ivory Coast has been rebuilt.
 In 2007, Aviation Week & Space Technology reported a total of six aircraft in service: one Antonov An-32 tactical transport, one Cessna 421 Golden Eagle utility aircraft, two Eurocopter SA 365 Dauphin helicopters, one Gulfstream IV VIP aircraft, and one Mil Mi-24 attack helicopter.
 It is unknown whether any of these aircraft were truly operational.
 In addition, Deagel.com reported two Mikoyan-Gurevich MiG-23 attack aircraft.